-ANSWERS TO STOMACH CANCER FROM A-Z BY LEADING EXPERTS - liveagain
+A to Z About STOMACH CANCER BY LEADING EXPERTS - liveagain

-ANSWERS TO STOMACH CANCER FROM A-Z BY LEADING EXPERTS
+A to Z About STOMACH CANCER BY LEADING EXPERTS

-Professor Kim Byung-sik, the expert who has performed the most laparoscopic stomach cancer surgeries in the world, along with Professor Kim Hee-sung, a companion from stomach cancer treatment to surgery with him for a long time.
-The perfect cooperation of two professors helped a surgery that should have lasted 4-5 hours to be completed in just 2 hours, showing extremely convincing confidence and pride.
-The surgical team (gastrointestinal tract) at Cha Gangnam Hospital, including experts, directly conducts everything from treatment to diagnosis, examination, surgery and post-operative wound disinfection for patients.
+Professor Kim Byung-sik, a leading expert who has performed numerous minimally invasive gastric cancer surgeries worldwide, along with Professor Kim Hee-sung, who has long accompanied him in gastric cancer treatment and surgery, exemplifies a perfect collaboration.
+Their teamwork enabled a surgery that typically takes 4 to 5 hours to be completed in just 2 hours, demonstrating remarkable confidence and impressive pride.
+The surgical team (gastrointestinal) at CHA Gangnam Hospital consists of specialists who directly handle everything from treatment and diagnosis to examination, surgery, and post-operative wound care for patients.

-In other words, with a treatment system from A-Z with only specialists, we are committed to healthy health for patients so that surgery can be performed at any time.
+In other words, with an A-Z treatment system staffed only by specialized doctors, we are committed to ensuring a healthy recovery for patients so they can undergo surgery whenever needed.

 SPEED IS THE KEY TO STOMACH CANCER TREATMENT

-To treat stomach cancer, speed and precision from treatment to surgery are important, Professors Kim Byeong-sik and Kim Hee-seong have established a process that takes only 2 weeks to complete all stages. treatment, examination, diagnosis and surgery.
+To treat gastric cancer, it is crucial to quickly and accurately proceed from treatment to surgery.
+Professors Kim Byeong-sik and Kim Hee-seong have established a process that takes only two weeks to complete all stages of treatment, examination, diagnosis, and surgery.

-Professor Kim Byeong-sik said: “Patients with late-stage stomach cancer need quick surgery, and at the same time, patients with early-stage stomach cancer also experience significant psychological stress while waiting for surgery.
-So we always aim for quick and accurate treatment.”
+Professor Kim Byeong-sik stated, “Patients with late-stage gastric cancer need to undergo surgery quickly, while early-stage gastric cancer patients also experience significant psychological stress while waiting for surgery, so we always aim for rapid and precise treatment.”

-In addition, we at CHA Hospital constantly research and implement the best surgical methods to prevent deterioration and ensure patients’ quality of life.
+Additionally, CHA Hospital continuously researches and implements the best surgical methods to prevent deterioration and ensure the quality of life for patients.

-For example, based on research showing that even stage 3 advanced stomach cancer can be treated with laparoscopy, laparoscopy is being performed on patients with advanced stomach cancer. instead of open surgery.
-Laparoscopic surgery has many advantages over open surgery, including limited scarring, fewer post-operative complications and pain, and shorter hospital stay.
-In addition, for patients with early-stage stomach cancer, laparoscopic or robotic surgery is applied to provide maximum stomach support.
+For example, research results indicate that even stage 3 gastric cancer can be addressed through laparoscopic surgery, which is being performed on patients with advanced gastric cancer instead of open surgery.
+Laparoscopic surgery has several advantages over open surgery, including reduced scarring, fewer complications, less postoperative pain, and shorter hospital stays.
+Furthermore, for early-stage gastric cancer patients, laparoscopic or robotic surgery is applied to provide maximum support for the stomach.

 Related articles